South Korea September output hit by auto strikes; recovery seen intact

 In monthly terms, auto production plunged by a seasonally adjusted 18.6 percent in September, the most severe fall in nearly five years and pulling down the overall output index by 2.36 percent.
 Without this disruption, last month's overall output would have risen slightly.

-"Labor strikes in the auto industry and fall in operating days due to Chuseok (thanksgiving) holidays caused the sharp decline," said Korea Investment & Securities analyst Suh Sang-moon.
-"The normalization in operations and full operating days will allow the industry to bounce back in October."
+"Labour strikes in the auto industry and fall in operating days due to Chuseok (thanksgiving) holidays caused the sharp decline," said Korea Investment & Securities analyst Suh Sang-moon.
+"The normalisation in operations and full operating days will allow the industry to bounce back in October."

 Central bank data showed last week that Asia's fourth-largest economy grew a seasonally adjusted 1.1 percent in the third quarter over the previous quarter, beating market expectations and matching a 2-year high set in the April-June period.